RTS Info

 RTS Info refers to the news platforms (radio, TV and on-line) of the Radio Télévision Suisse (French-language branch of the Swiss Broadcasting Corporation and is also the name of its virtual television channel launched on 26 December 2006.

-It broadcasts 24 hours a day using an Internet stream, and many times (especially in the night and the early morning) simulcasts on RTS 2.
-Contents of the channel are given by RTS redaction and SwissTXT.
+It broadcasts 24 hours a day using an Internet stream, and simulcasts regularly (especially at night and in the early morning) on RTS 2.
+Contents of the channel are provided by the RTS editorial and SwissTXT.